 AMCAS reviews applications received between June 1 and November 1 for consideration for medical school acceptance for the following fall.
 Upon receiving student information from AMCAS, the school(s) will request additional information from the student directly.
 Deadlines for that information varies among schools.
 The University of Mississippi Medical School requires that all additionally requested material (which includes letters of recommendation) must be received by January 15.
 Do not wait until the last minute to request letters of recommendation.
 If a letter of recommendation is missing by the deadline, your application will not be processed and you will not be eligible for medical school admission for the ensuing fall term.

 The Early Decision Plan (EDP) should be considered by applicants with high MCAT scores and GPA's.
 You may apply to only one medical school and acceptance by that medical school precludes entry into any other medical school.
 You will be notified by October 1 on whether you have been granted admission into that medical school.
-To be eligible for EDP, AMCAS must receive you application by August 1.
+To be eligible for EDP, AMCAS must receive your application by August 1.
 The University of Mississippi Medical School requires that all additionally requested material (which includes letters of recommendation) must be received by September 15.

 Go to Hederman Science, Room 104 and see Mrs. Graves or Caldwell.
 She will give you a form to fill out.
-On that form you will indicate which professors you want to write letters for you.
+On that form, you will indicate which professors you want to write letters for you.
 Those letters will be sent to AMCAS.
 Please note: It is very important for the student to develop a relationship with his/her professor.
 Students need to extend themselves to allow their professors to get to know them.
 Having a professor for a couple of classes is NOT enough.

-Third year: (clinical rotations)
+Third-year: (clinical rotations)

-Fourth year: Students do clinical rotations of their choosing
+Fourth-year: Students do clinical rotations of their choosing

 The MCAT is the Medical College Admissions Test.
 Almost all medical schools require it.
-It is a four part exam: Verbal Reasoning, Physical Science (Physics and Inorganic Chemistry), Biological Science (Biology and Organic Chemistry), and Essay Writing.
+It is a four-part exam: Verbal Reasoning, Physical Science (Physics and Inorganic Chemistry), Biological Science (Biology and Organic Chemistry), and Essay Writing.
 It is 5 hours and 45 minutes in length and is given twice a year in April and August.
-Before you sit for the MCAT you should have taken at least two semesters each of biology, inorganic chemistry, organic chemistry and physics.
+Before you sit for the MCAT you should have taken at least two semesters each of biology, inorganic chemistry, organic chemistry, and physics.
 Some advanced courses in these areas may be beneficial before taking the MCAT.
-Students are encouraged to take a look at the subject matter outline in the MCAT Student Manual, Outline of Biological Sciences and Outline of Physical Sciences.
+Students are encouraged to take a look at the subject matter outlined in the MCAT Student Manual, Outline of Biological Sciences and Outline of Physical Sciences.
 You should be looking at this manual your sophomore year to help you in selecting your courses.

 For the MCAT information packet and registration form write to: